 - loss of a job

-- the death of a close friend
+- the death of a loved one

 - other major life changes, such as retirement

-Symptoms can include:
+Symptoms of situational depression can

 - feelings of hopelessness and sadness